microsoft/pxt-ev3/docs/tutorials/spin-turn.md

 # Spin Turn

-A **spin turn** happens when a [EV3 Driving Base](https://le-www-live-s.legocdn.com/sc/media/lessons/mindstorms-ev3/building-instructions/ev3-rem-driving-base-79bebfc16bd491186ea9c9069842155e.pdf) turns on the spot, by spinning both wheels in opposite directions.
+A **spin turn** happens when a [EV3 Driving Base](https://le-www-live-s.legocdn.com/sc/media/lessons/mindstorms-ev3/building-instructions/ev3-rem-driving-base-79bebfc16bd491186ea9c9069842155e.pdf) turns, or rotates, at a single spot by spinning both wheels, but with each turning in opposite directions.

 You can achieve turn with a ``tank`` or a ``steer`` block.